Marketing Careers: 6 Areas to Explore

 Product marketers use data-backed strategies to launch new products—or product lines—in the marketplace.

-Search engine marketers (SEM) use search engine optimisation (SEO) strategies to increase a company’s visibility on search engine results pages (SERP) so customers can discover a brand more organically.
+Search engine marketers (SEM) use search engine optimisation (SEO) strategies to increase a company's visibility on search engine results pages (SERPs) so customers can discover a brand more organically.

-Within these different types of marketing, you can explore a number of career options depending on your interests.
-Here are six areas to start:
+Many career options fall within these different types of marketing, providing ample areas to explore depending on your interests.
+Here are six to get you started:

 Marketing teams rely on data-driven research to tailor and target everything from campaign messaging to product launches.
-As you conduct research, you’ll use a variety of tools to help you figure out what customers need and want and then translate your findings so your team can develop more impactful marketing strategies, campaigns, and more.
+If you conduct research, you'll use various tools to help you figure out what customers need and want.
+Then, you'll translate your findings so your team can develop more impactful marketing strategies, campaigns, and more.

 Key skills: Data analysis, critical thinking, communication